-Tuberculosis resistant to many of the TB drugs is a growing problem in both HIV-positive and negative people.
+Tuberculosis resistant to many of the TB drugs is a growing problem in both people living with HIV and those who are HIV negative.
 A combination of HIV infection and drug-resistant tuberculosis is often fatal.
 Therefore, good adherence is essential in the treatment of both tuberculosis and HIV to prevent drug resistance.

 Multi-drug-resistant (MDR) TB is resistant to both INH and rifampicin.
-This is becoming a worry in South Africa.
+This is becoming a more common in South Africa.

 - Extensively drug-resistant (XDR) TB is resistant to more than INH and rifampicin and often resistant to all the standard TB drugs.